Medical Marijuana For Glaucoma – Does It Help?

 With the legalization of hemp flowers for medicinal use, marijuana has become an option for glaucoma patients.
 Multiple clinical studies show that marijuana can reduce intraocular pressure (IOP) and act as a replacement for conventional glaucoma medicine.

-The discovery that medical marijuana can relieve eye pressure has been exciting news for many patients.
-The effects happen only when it’s administered orally, intravenously, or through inhalation rather than being applied directly to the eyes themselves – so you don’t have any of the discomforts of conventional eye drops.
+The discovery that medical marijuana may temporarily relieve eye pressure has been encouraging for some patients exploring complementary options.
+These effects are typically observed when cannabis is administered orally, intravenously, or through inhalation rather than applied directly to the eyes, avoiding the discomfort associated with traditional eye drops.

 Research funded by the National Eye Institute found that those who smoke get temporary relief from optic nerve pain and a decrease in intraocular pressure (IOP).